• Products

 Add or remove restrictions on request types

 Control who has access to raise certain requests by restricting request types to give specific people access, and restrict access to all others.
-If a user doesn’t have access to a request type, they won’t be able to search or raise that request.
+If a user doesn’t have access to a request type, they won’t be able to raise that request as they won’t see it available as an option - even via search.
+That also includes admins and agents who may not have access to create certain issues, or move issues to restricted request types unless admins grant themselves or agents access.

 1. From your service project, go to Project settings , and then Request types.